ssloy/penny/README.md

 Any contribution is welcome!
 Send me your ideas; here is a list of things that I'd like to see improved:

 ### software:
+* Propose me an elegant way to have more natural, life-like movements.
+Right now it moves by a linear interpolations between keyframes, it would be great if the robot was less shaky.
+Probably, non-linear interpolation between the same keyframes with pre-computed accelerations?
 * Propose new strategies of obstacle detection.
 Current implementation is very basic and aims a good source code readability rather then WOW robot's behaviour.
 * I guess that it would be a good idea to port the code to the arduino environment for those who do not want to call avr-gcc directly (or for those who are afraid of meddling with AVR registers).
 If you can do it, send me a pull request or fork the repository.